volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 Nowadays it’s one of the fastest and easiest deployment solutions.

-Furthermore, it offers a free plan and automatically provides you with the **HTTPS**.
-It is great for hosting personal projects, hobby sites, or experiments.

-## Requirements

-* An application, built with React
-* Netlify account
-* Installed `netlify-cli` library
+It provides:

+* free plan for playing around with the platform
+* HTTPS for each website by default
+* built-in DNS management

 ## Preparing an application